How to Apply: International First-Year Students

 English Requirements for Admission

-- Full Admission: The following minimum scores required for full admission to undergraduate and graduate programs are:
+- Full Admission: The following minimum scores required for full admission to graduate programs are:

 - IELTS score: 6.0

 - IB English Literature A HL (Higher Level): 4

 - IB English Language and Literature A HL (Higher Level): 4

 - ESL Pathway Admission: Students who do not meet the full admission English proficiency requirements can be admitted to an ESL pathway program.
 The following scores are required to be admitted to a Graduate ESL pathway program: